samtechie/CarND-LaneLines-P1/writeup.md

 ### 1. My Pipeline.

-My pipeline consisted of 5 steps.
+My pipeline consisted of the following steps.
 I got all the the test images and iterated over them as I applied each transformation.
 The first thing I did was apply the Grayscale transform.
 ![alt text][image1]